-Dewatering is a means of eliminating excess groundwater that has proven to be a necessary step for construction.
-It helps remove the moisture from the soil and makes the site conducive for work.
+Dewatering is a means of eliminating excess groundwater that has proven to be a necessary step for construction. .
 But a significant concern that has constantly challenged dewatering is how and where to dispose of the water extracted.
 If this water is not discharged correctly, the purpose would be defeated as it will all find its way back into the ground.

 It can even lead to a more disastrous outcome, like flooding, which highlights why it is necessary to get rid of the extracted water quickly.
 This article will enlist excellent water disposal methods for dewatering systems.
 So, please ensure to read to the end for the many interesting information you will find.